 - g.
 Food and drink are not kept in refrigerators, freezers, shelves, cabinets, or on counter-tops or work bench tops or in other storage areas where blood or OPIM are present. - h.
 All procedures involving blood or OPIM shall be performed in such a manner as to minimize splashing, spraying, spattering, and generation of droplets of these substances. - i.
 Mouth pipetting/suctioning of blood or OPIM is prohibited. - j.
 Specimens of blood or OPIM shall be placed in a container that prevents leakage during collection, handling, processing, storage, transport, or shipping.
 If outside contamination of the primary container occurs, decontaminate the container with an approved EPA-registered disinfectant prior to delivering to the lab.
-Specimens shall be placed in a secondary container (e.g., bath basin, specimen bag, robot, cooler) labeled with a BIOHAZARD label when being transported.
-Refer to the Plant Engineering policy: Pneumatic Tube Transport System - Computerized Tube System (CTS), for sending specimens to the lab in this manner.
-Specimens that leave the premises must be labeled with a BIOHAZARD label. - k.
+If the specimen could puncture the primary container, the primary container shall be placed within a secondary container that is puncture-resistant in addition to appropriate labeling.
+Refer to the Plant Engineering policy: Pneumatic Tube System, for sending specimens to the lab in this manner.
+Specimens that leave the premises must be labeled with a BIOHAZARD label.
+If the patient is suspected or confirmed of having a High Consequence Pathogen, refer to the Infection Prevention policy: High Consequence Pathogens: Preparedness and Response Plan for handling of specimens before transporting. - k.
 Equipment known or suspected to be contaminated with blood or OPIM is examined prior to servicing or shipping and decontaminated as necessary, unless it can be demonstrated that decontamination is not feasible.
 If the equipment cannot be decontaminated, a BIOHAZARD label must be attached to the equipment, stating which portions remain contaminated.
 Items must be appropriately cleaned after maintenance and prior to patient use. - Patient forms that have been stained with blood or body fluids must be placed in a clear fluid impermeable bag, scanned into the electronic medical record, and then discarded.
-Do not attempt to sterilize paper and do not place paper contaminated with OPIM in a patient's physical medical record.
-The clean photocopy of the document can be scanned into the patient's medical record. - m.
-While transporting deceased patients Standard Precautions must be maintained.
-According to the North Carolina State Law (10A NCAC 41A .0212) for the handling and transporting of deceased individuals, "Persons handling the body of any person who died and is known to be infected with HIV or hepatitis B or any person who died and is known or reasonably suspected to be infected with Jakob-Creutzfeldt or rabies shall be provided written notification to observe blood and body fluid precautions." - n.
-"Persons handling the body of any person who died and is known to be infected with COVID-19 shall be provided written, verbal, or electronic notification to observe the COVID-19 guidance for funeral home workers published by the United States Centers for Disease Control and Prevention."
+Do not attempt to sterilize paper, and do not place paper contaminated with OPIM in a patient's physical medical record.
+The clean photocopy of the document can be scanned into the patient's medical record. - While transporting deceased patients, Standard Precautions must be maintained.
+According to the North Carolina State Law (10A NCAC 41A .0212) for the handling and transporting of deceased individuals, "Persons handling the body of any person who died and is known to be infected with

+HIV or hepatitis B or any person who died and is known or reasonably suspected to be infected with Creutzfeldt-Jakob or rabies shall be provided written, verbal, or electronic notification to observe blood and body fluid precautions."